 Whether you frequently get canker sores or this is your first experience, try one of these natural treatment options and let us know how it works for you.

-Continue reading below for many additional canker sore cures reported by our readers!
+Continue reading below for many additional canker sore remedies reported by our readers!